What is Climb?

 Is Climb cloud-based?

-Climb is deployed in the Microsoft Azure Cloud.
+Climb 2.0 is a native cloud application, hosted in the Microsoft Azure Cloud.
 Azure provides the most comprehensive security compliance offerings, including certifications and attestations, of any cloud service provider.

 Being cloud-based, Climb is secure and accessible through your browser anywhere, at any time.

 We chose the Microsoft Azure cloud to host our Climb 2.0 software because we are dedicated to safeguarding all our customer’s sensitive data and Azure meets the very highest security standards in the industry.
 Azure provides multi-layered security across physical datacenters, infrastructure, and operations and invests over 1 billion dollars into security R&D each year.

 Storing your data in the cloud also allows for easy disaster recovery with 5-minute point-in-time increments over the previous 35 days.

 How often is Climb updated?